-Indochina Fine Arts College was established in winter 1925 with the first artist generation such as Le Pho, Mai Trung Thu, Le Van De, Nguyen Phan Chanh, Cong Van Trung and Georges Khanh.
-To Ngoc Van was the second artist generation had learnt in this college.
-He had had chance to be taught by French teachers, learned artistic technique such as history about the art of cubes, the application of natural colours in order to create renowned pictures afterward.
+Indochina Fine Arts College was established in winter 1925 with the first Vietnamese artist generation such as Le Pho, Mai Trung Thu, Le Van De, Nguyen Phan Chanh, Cong Van Trung, and Georges Khanh.
+To Ngoc Van was in the second Vietnamese artist generation had learned in this college.
+He had had the chance to be taught by French teachers, learned artistic techniques such as history about the art of cubes, the application of natural colors in order to create renowned pictures afterward.
 Artist Tran Binh Loc wrote: “In terms of artistic field, To Ngoc Van career is worth being appreciated because he had a good vision, a quality that not all the artist did”.
-From the beginning he did not accept the aesthetic ideal of Greece and Italian arts with cold shades of gray, respect for the symmetry, graphics glitches in the classic contour.
+From the beginning, he did not accept the aesthetic ideal of Greece and Italian arts with cold shades of gray, respect for the symmetry, graphics glitches in the classic contour.
 He had discovered and asserted itself to find beauty, harmony between man and nature.

 Graduated in 1931, To Ngoc Van had collaborated with some Vietnamese newspapers such as Phong Hoa, Ngay Nay, Thanh Nghi.
 Under his pen name To Tu, Ai My, he had written and painted many Vietnam paintings on those newspapers till 1945.
 If Nguyen Do Cung was a talented artist, an archeologist, To Ngoc Van had completed his mission of opening a new aesthetic practice, a sharp art critic with his new conception of art in general.